-Starfighters Arcade in Mesa has leveled up.
+Starfighters Arcade in Mesa has found a new place to land.
 The popular vintage video game haven, which boasts more than 100 classic and retro arcade favorites, recently moved into a newer and bigger location earlier this month that offers even more room for local joystick junkies to get their game on.

 Co-owners Steve Thomas and Mike Lovato, who opened Starfighters last fall in an office park near McKellips and Greenfield roads, said its original location was a bit small for not only their needs but also those of their loyal following of gamers and geeks who have flocked to the spot.

 So when a bigger space a couple of doors down became available earlier this summer, they leapt at the chance to expand the arcade.

 “We were kind of packed into the old place and we listened to what our customers were asking for, which was more room and a place to sit down.”
 Thomas says.
 “Those were the two biggest things that they were complaining about... other than the swamp cooler.”